-The The right of any person to access documents held by government agencies, except documents excluded by legislation.
-A change made to a legal document or Act of parliament.
-(Office of the Victorian Information Commissioner) Act 2017 (Vic) (‘FoI Amendment Act 2017’) amended the PDP Act and replaced the PDP Commissioner role with the Victorian Information Commissioner (‘VI Commissioner’) and the Privacy and Data Protection Deputy Commissioner roles.
+The Freedom of Information Amendment (Office of the Victorian Information Commissioner) Act 2017 (Vic) (‘FoI Amendment Act 2017’) amended the PDP Act and replaced the PDP Commissioner role with the Victorian Information Commissioner (‘VI Commissioner’) and the Privacy and Data Protection Deputy Commissioner roles.
 These amendments took effect on 1 September 2017.

 The PDP Act re-enacts the Information Privacy Principles (IPPs) in full; these were established by the Information Privacy Act 2000 (Vic).
-The IPPs (described more fully below) set out minimum enforceable standards with which the Victorian public sector must comply when collecting and handling personal information about individuals.
+The IPPs set out minimum enforceable standards with which the Victorian public sector must comply when collecting and handling personal information about individuals.
 There are some exceptions that are detailed below.

 - to balance the public interest in the free flow of information with the public interest in protecting the privacy of personal information in the public sector;